ampotos/django-gallery/README.md

 non-existing tags will be created automatically
 Also it is possible to update tags of an image via the upload feature.
 For that "img_name" has to be an empty string and "stl_path" has to match with the image you want to add tags.
 Again missing tags will be created automatically.
+If an picture with the same stl_path exists, it's tag will be updated with the one in the zip and the image will be replaced by the on in the zip